 Located just east of the M1 Motorway, approximately 8km north of Dundalk, this lovely and varied Coillte forest park Ravensdale Forest offers walking trails, viewing points, historic buildings and a picnic site, as well as car parking.

-Slieve Foy Woods
+Slieve Foye Woods

 Carlingford has so much to offer and is a wonderful village to wander about.
 Kids will enjoy the long pier and exploring the ruined castle on the hill overlooking the lough, while the village also has a good playground.

-Related: Free Things To Do In Louth with Kids
+You May Also Enjoy Free Things To Do In Louth with Kids

 Article written by Linda, mum of 2.